gbdev/gbdev.github.io/website/guides/lyc_timing.md

 	reti
 ```

 Note that this may not be an especially well-written LYC routine, but the actual logic of the routine itself is outside the scope of this tutorial.
-If that’s what you’re looking for, check out [DeadCScroll](https://github.com/gb-archive/DeadCScroll) by Blitter Object.
+If that's what you're looking for, check out [DeadCScroll](https://github.com/gb-archive/DeadCScroll) by Blitter Object.
 It uses the Hblank interrupt rather than the LYC interrupt, but it should still teach you some fundamentals.
-However, that tutorial does not attempt to solve the problems described below, so be wary of combining that tutorial’s STAT routine with STAT-based VRAM accesses in the main thread.
+However, that tutorial does not attempt to solve the problems described below, so be wary of combining that tutorial's STAT routine with STAT-based VRAM accesses in the main thread.

-Here’s how the timing of all this might look:
+Here's how the timing of all this might look:

 ![](/images/first_example.png)